5 Effective Eye Exercises for Concussion Patients to Improve Vision

 2. Write a capital letter on each note.

-3. Stand about three feet the wall, then quickly look at the note on your right.
+3. Stand about three feet from the wall, then quickly look at the note on your right.
 Do not move your head.

 4. Next, look quickly from the right note to the left, then back to the right.

-5. Repeat back-and-forth movement for one minute.
+5. Repeat back-and-forth eye movements for one minute.

 5. Pencil Push-Ups